badtutta/CacheClean/README.md

-# CacheClean
+<#

                Name:    CacheClean.ps1

           Author(s):    Navy Flank Speed MCS

-            Version:    1.0.2
+            Version:    1.0.3

             Created:    01.18.2023
-           Modified:    09.20.2023
+           Modified:    11.27.2023

           Info:

-          This script can determine the size of the user's profile and be used to perform a disk cleanup to free up space via CleanMgr.exe, as well as, cleaning of the following cache...
+          This script can determine the size of the user's profile and be used to perform a disk cleanup to free up space via CleanMgr.exe, as well as, backup of Microsoft Edge favorites to an html file.
+		  It will all perform the cleaning of the following caches...

 		    -  PowerBI
 			-  Teams
 			-  Outlook
 			-  OneDrive

           Parameters:

           -ProfileSize = Determines disk space used by the user's profile -Clean = Cleans with default options
 		  -Options = Opens GUI and allows selection of more options to clean -MSTeams = Cleans Microsoft Teams cache
 		  -OneDrive = Cleans Microsoft OneDrive cache
 		  -PowerBI = Cleans Microsoft PowerBI cache
 		  -Outlook = Cleans Microsoft Outlook cache
+		  -Edge = Backs up Edge Favorites to location of user's choosing